Pakistan says it shot down Indian jets, carried out air strikes in Kashmir

 At the briefing, Ghafoor produced weapons and identity documents he alleged were carried by the Indian pilots.

+The Pakistan government’s official Twitter account released a video of what it claimed was one of the Indian pilots who had been shot down.

+The man, whose face is bloodied and blindfolded, gives his name and service number, before telling a man questioning him: “I’m sorry sir, that’s all I’m supposed to tell you.”

-In a separate statement, Pakistan’s foreign ministry said it had hit a “non-military” target inside Indian-controlled Kashmir, but that it had avoided human loss and collateral damage.
+In a separate statement, Pakistan’s foreign ministry said it had hit “non-military” targets inside Indian-controlled Kashmir, but that it had avoided human loss and collateral damage.

 “If India is striking at so called terrorist backers without a shred of evidence, we also retain reciprocal rights to retaliate against elements that enjoy Indian patronage while carrying out acts of terror in Pakistan,” the statement said.